No-code, visual design makes data entry form design a snap.

 Scripts are defined using if / then / else branches.
 For each case (true and false), the script will carry out, as appropriate, any of the actions available for that type of script (see the screenshot below).

 The visual scripting editor makes it easy to define sophisticated functionality to react to user input in real-time and implement intelligent automation in your RecordsManager apps.
+Read more about using scripts to define app behavior.

 Learn about other types of forms supported by RecordsManager: